sheenazien8/sheenazien8/README.md

 # 👋 Hello there, I'm Sheena!.

+## 🌞 What I do every day:
+* Enjoying my free time after being laid off in the march 2024 🏖️

 ## 🔭 I’m currently working on a few projects:
 * The Lakasir Free POS app (https://github.com/lakasir)
-* Enjoying my free time after being laid off in the march 2024 🚀

 ## 💻 My Awesome Repository:
 * Simpel Budget (https://simpelbudget.com): A budget app for cash flow that requires simplicity